smcalilly/highlighter-rails/README.md

 # highlighter
-this rails app stores highlights from this chrome browser extension: https://github.com/smcalilly/highlighter-chrome
+this rails app saves "highlights" or selected passages while reading on the internet. the highlights are sent from this chrome browser extension: https://github.com/smcalilly/highlighter-chrome